digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/ha.rst

   )

-See the :ref:`sequencer connectivity documentation <sequencer_connections>` for more details on how to add many sequencer URLs when combined with other synchronizer connection options.
+See the :ref:`sequencer connectivity documentation <sequencer_connections>` for more details on how to add many sequencer URLs when combined with other sync domain connection options.
-The synchronizer connection configuration can also be changed at runtime to add or replace configured sequencer connections.
+The sync domain connection configuration can also be changed at runtime to add or replace configured sequencer connections.
-Note the synchronizer will have to be disconnected and reconnected at the participant for the updated configuration to be used.
+Note the sync domain will have to be disconnected and reconnected at the participant for the updated configuration to be used.

 Participant
 -----------